mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 The last iterations of the learning design adopted the MakeCode Arcade tool as a new game authoring tool.
 This block based programming environment reduced participant coding errors allowing a greater focus on game making concepts. -->

+## Research Questions

+### How Research Questions Evolved

+About RQs and RD1 and RD2 and their evolutions.

+Different stages of revisiting.
+Examine journal and other writings and presentations for strands of thinking.
+For example the alternation of abstract and concrete as a suggested learning journey, explored in my journal .
+However this seems to be explored in research on semantic waves with studies of more breadth so it did not seem a good idea to follow that thread in my thesis.
+There was something about the formalisation of this process into graph form which put me off.

+Instead the community elements

+Part of this early writing up process is to revise research questions.
+To so this I've used a Kanban software allowing rapid revision and repositioning of questions and concepts.
+[What is a KanBan approach. ]

-## What research questions are answered by what data gathering and analysis - and described in what chapter?
+### What research questions are answered by what data gathering and analysis - and described in what chapter?

  <!-- See the thesis by Digital Game Education: Designing interventions to encourage players’ informed reflections on their digital gaming practices Rafael Marques de Albuquerque
  As this is done very methodically